Loch Duart: Markets

-The company exports over 60% of its production to France where it maintains its own office, the USA via Cleanfish Inc, the San Francisco – based distributor which has made provenance and quality its major issues, Italy, Germany, Switzerland, Holland, Belgium, Austria, Spain, Dubai, Singapore and Hong Kong.
-Strand Foods, an LA based company also distributes Loch Duart Salmon.
+The company exports over 60% of its production to France where it maintains its own office, the US via Cleanfish Inc, the San Francisco–based distributor which has made provenance and quality its major issues, Italy, Germany, Switzerland, Holland, Belgium, Austria, Spain, Dubai, Singapore and Hong Kong.
+Strand Foods, an LA-based company also distributes Loch Duart Salmon.

 Loch Duart has achieved the unusual feat of establishing a primary (and unprocessed) food product – whole fresh salmon – as a premium international brand*.
 Celebrity and Michelin-starred chefs, such as Gordon Ramsay, Raymond Blanc and Rick Stein, have featured the Loch Duart brand on their menus.
 Loch Duart salmon was served at the dinner at Buckingham Palace following the Royal Wedding in 2011 and at the Queens’ Jubilee Luncheon in the City of London.

 In 2014, the company announced a deal to sell waste products to a London-based nutrition company.